pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

   currently running because that could change at any time.

 - A resource is no longer needed when it has a `DeletionTimestamp`.
-It must not be freed yet when it is still in use.
+It must not be deallocated yet when it is still in use.

 Some of the race conditions that need to be handled are: